 The diagnostic displays in Example 24.4 contain 7 panels that we will consider in turn.
 The trace plot in the upper left panel shows the whole MCMC chain that has been run.
-In Fig. 24.3, we can see that the chain wanders fairly slowly around the posterior and, for example, only explores very high values in a few stints (eg around 4,600 iterations).
+In Fig. 24.3 we can see that the chain wanders fairly slowly around the posterior and for example only explores very low values at around 3,700 iterations.
 Fig. 24.4 is a much better looking chain where the bulk of the posterior is explored in every small subsection of the chain.

-Example 24.4 MCMC diagnostics in MLwiN data = bw5k
+Example 24.4 MCMC diagnostics in MLwiN

+data = Nocardia

-Figs. 24.3 and 24.4 show MCMC diagnostics for the constant (intercept) parameter of the logistic regression model of Example 24.3 after 5,000 iterations and 100,000 iterations, respectively.
+Figs. 24.3 and 24.4 show MCMC diagnostics for the constant (intercept) parameter of the logistic regression model of Example 24.3 after 5,000 iterations and 100,000 iterations, respectively.24.1